allysakarr/Election-analysis/README.md

 * A similar analysis was used for calculating the candidate voter results.
 To find the total amount of votes for a specific candidate, I ran a decision statement to see if the candidate_name was not in the list for candidate options.
 If the candidate name was not in the list, then I have the code add the candidate name into the data.
 If the candidate name was in the list, then I have the code add the name for the first time the name is mentioned or continue counting votes for that specific candidate.
 I then used a for lop to go through the candidate_votes dictionary to find the candidate names, which then allowed me to get the number of votes for that specific candidate.
 I put that into a percentage formula to find the percentages of voters each candidate received.

 * I used a similar process to determine which candidate won, what their percentage of votes was, and what the winning vote count was.
 In order to do this, I used an if statement to find both the winning count vs the votes and the winning percentage vs the vote percentage.
+It was determined that Diana DeGette won by have 73.8% of the votes.
 I have a snippet of the code placed here:

       if (votes > winning_count) and (vote_percentage > winning_percentage):
                  winning_count = votes